d99kris/nchat/README.md

 Telegram client library source code so that it requires less RAM (but takes longer time).
 Doing so reduces the memory requirement to around 1GB under g++ and 0.5GB for clang++.
-Also, it is recommended to build nchat in release mode (which is default if downloading zip/tar release package - but with a git/svn clone it defaults to debug mode), to minimize memory usage.
+Also, it is recommended to build nchat in release mode (which is default if downloading zip/tar release package - but with a git/svn clone it defaults to release with debug symbols), to minimize memory usage.

 Steps to build nchat on a low memory system:

 **Source**